 Participants receiving treatment for treatment failure (or experiencing a respiratory infection in the run-in) may need additional medication to last the 3-week washout required prior to Visits 3, 5, 7 and 9.
 Whether a participant returns to the clinic for study medication will depend on the amount of time between the participant's last visit and 3-week washout date.
 During the run-in, it is preferred the participant not go more than 3-4 weeks without being seen at the clinic.
-During the randomized treatment phase, it is preferred the participants who return to the clinic for medication, the following visit procedures should be performed:
+During the randomized treatment phase, it is preferred the participant not go more than 6-7 weeks without being seen at the clinic.
+For participants who return to the clinic for medication, the following visit procedures should be performed: